How to ensure your small business boosts sales this summer

 Have you placed an advert before?
 Remember there are always lots of different options as well as formats available – from newsletter inclusion to advertorials.
 It is always worth asking different media houses and publishers to run through the options with you.
 Start collecting some examples and look at the types of ads and who is advertising.

 I would thoroughly advise you get the advert professionally designed and copywritten.
-It takes quite a skill to create an ad that looks professional, is in keeping with your brand and is impactful.
+It takes skill to create an ad that looks professional, is in keeping with your brand and is impactful.
 An advert is very different to designing a flyer or brochure.
 You have a small amount of space to get across your key messages and ensure there is a strong call to action at the end.
 Allow time to develop and produce this, as well as a small budget.

 You could support a promotion or event with some advertising to give it additional exposure.
 Read what are the different ways to promote your business in print media to learn more.

-Remember you want to start promoting the event at least 1 month before.
+Remember you want to start promoting the event at least one month before.
 You want to get people excited and ensure you continually remind them about it.
 A countdown or teaser campaign are ideal ways to do this.
 That last minute push can really make a difference.
 Read our top tips for marketing an event.

 5. Give back